sunriselayer/gitbook/deprecated-ununifi/frontend/README.md

 {% endhint %}

 The Ecosystem Incentive of the UnUniFi protocol is designed to reward application developers.
-Thw developers will be rewarded with a portion of the Tx Gas bill served from their apps.
+The developers will be rewarded with a portion of the Tx Gas bill served from their apps.

 Registration is required to use this feature.
 Please register via `Incentive` in the UnUniFi Portal.
 Rewards can be distributed to multiple addresses.